In CLAS, the possibilities are endless.

 Interested in pursuing an independent project?
 UConn and external agencies fund research opportunities for undergraduates during the school year and the summer months.

 The Center for Career Development can help you find and apply for internships or co-ops where you can learn about and get your feet wet in a professional field that interests you.

 Find an On-Campus Job

 Want to build your résumé on campus?
 You can search for student labor and work-study jobs at UConn by visiting the University’s Student Employment website.

-UConn's Education Abroad program offers more than 130 programs in 40 countries.
-Besides being one of the most memorable experiences of your life, studying abroad will help you build cultural competency, develop your independence, and enhance your résumé.
+UConn's Experiential Global Learning offers more hundreds of study abroad programs in dozens of countries.
+Besides being one of the most memorable experiences of your life, studying abroad will help you learn about other cultures, develop your independence, and enhance your résumé.

 Plan Your Career

 You can bank on your liberal arts and sciences degree.
 Critical thinking, teamwork, and communication skills are just a few of the top qualities that employers look for - and they find them in liberal arts majors.
 Investing in these transferable skills doesn't just help you land your first job.
 It gives you the versatility to thrive in an evolving job market, where the careers of tomorrow don't even exist yet.